 Overdose Response Project Overview

-In 2017, the Indiana State Department of Health (ISDH) received additional Prescription Drug Overdose: Prevention for States funding from the Centers for Disease Control and Prevention Grant 6 NU17CE002721-02-02 to implement a Rapid Response Project.
-The purpose of the Overdose Response Program is to assess current county-level capabilities and response readiness of local health departments (LHDs) and county stakeholders to overdose events.
-The pilot project began in January 2018 and will conclude August 31, 2018.
+In 2017, the Indiana Department of Health (IDOH) received additional Prescription Drug Overdose: Prevention for States funding from the Centers for Disease Control and Prevention Grant 6 NU17CE002721-02-02 to implement a Rapid Response Project.
+The purpose of the Overdose Response Program was to assess current county-level capabilities and response readiness of local health departments (LHDs) and county stakeholders to overdose events.
+The pilot project began in January 2018 and conclude on August 31, 2018.
 Grant applications were open to all LHDs in Indiana.
 Sixteen LHDs applied and six awards were to the following counties: Clark, Fayette, Howard, Marion, Monroe, and Montgomery.

-This project was recently expanded to six new grantees in November 2018 and the additional grantees include: Dearborn, Jackson, Madison, Scott, St. Joseph, and Tippecanoe counties.
+This project was expanded to six additional grantees in November 2018 to include: Dearborn, Jackson, Madison, Scott, St. Joseph, and Tippecanoe counties.

 For more information about the Overdose Response Project, please check out the county specific projects listed under the "Overdose Response Project" in the left navigation menu.
-You can also check out The Overdose Response Toolkit which connects communities and institutions to more resources and services targeting the overdose crisis.
-If you have ideas of content to be added to this toolkit, please reach out to Mandy Billman email@example.com.
+You can also check out the Overdose Response Toolkit which connects communities and institutions to more resources and services targeting the overdose crisis.
+If you have ideas of content to be added to this toolkit, please reach out to Kayley Humm.